sgillespie/lambda-calculus/doc/system-f.md

     true : Boolean
     false : Boolean

+## Type Context
+A typing context is a sequence mapping free variables to their types [2].
+Given a typing context &Gamma;,

+    Γ ⊢ t : T

+can be read: under the assumptions &Gamma;, t has type T. When the context is empty, we may omit &Gamma;.

+    ⊢ t : T

+To indicate we are adding a mapping to &Gamma;, we use the comma operator.

+    Γ, t:T ⊢ v : V

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce